-I began my formal Zen training in 1989, when I moved to the Sonoma Mountain Zen Center (SMZC), a Sōtō Zen temple located in the rolling hills and mountainous land on the outskirts of Santa Rosa, CA. SMZC was founded by Jakusho Kwong in order to carry on the lineage and practice traditions of his teacher, Shunryū Suzuki (founder of San Francisco Zen Center and author of Zen Mind, Beginner’s Mind).
+I began my formal Zen training in 1989, when I moved to the Sonoma Mountain Zen Center (SMZC), a Sōtō Zen temple located in the rolling hills on the outskirts of Santa Rosa, CA. SMZC was founded by Jakusho Kwong in order to carry on the lineage and practice traditions of his teacher, Shunryū Suzuki (founder of San Francisco Zen Center and author of Zen Mind, Beginner’s Mind).
 I ended up living at SMZC for a little over three years, serving for most of that time as the tenzo (head cook).
 I now study with Ezra Bayda and Elizabeth Hamilton, who both teach at the Zen Center of San Diego, and in December 2018, I received ordination from Ezra and Elizabeth as a Zen priest.
 My view of Zen practice is deeply indebted to both Ezra and Elizabeth, as well as to the outlook of their own teacher, Charlotte Joko Beck.
-If you’d like to get a quick sense of the style of Zen that I practice and offer to others, I recommend Ezra Bayda’s “What is Our Life About?”, a short poem-like text that perfectly encapsulates my approach to Zen.
+If you’d like to get a sense of the style of Zen that I practice and offer to others, I recommend Ezra Bayda’s “What is Our Life About?”, a short text that perfectly encapsulates my approach to Zen.
 If you want to know more about the style of Zen that I practice, I recommend the following books: Ezra Bayda’s Being Zen: Bringing Meditation to Life and Zen Heart: Simple Advice for Living with Mindfulness and Compassion; Elizabeth Hamilton’s Untrain Your Parrot: And Other No-nonsense Instructions on the Path of Zen; and Charlotte Joko Beck’s Everyday Zen: Love and Work.

 Welcome again!
 And warm wishes,